bayfrontmedia/bones/docs/usage/exceptions.md

 ## Exception handler

-Bones will automatically report and respond to exceptions.
-Bones uses the [whoops](https://github.com/filp/whoops) library to respond to exceptions when the app is in debug mode, or when running from the command line.

-If an `Errors` controller exists, Bones will attempt to resolve the `errorNUM` method, where `NUM` corresponds to the HTTP status code of the exception.
-A `$data` array containing information related to the exception is passed to the method as a parameter.

-If a matching controller/method is not found, a plaintext response will be shown.

 You can customize how exceptions will be handled by creating a `Handler` class in the `/app/Exceptions/Handler` directory which can extend `Bayfront\Bones\Abstracts\ExceptionHandler` (if you also want Bones to handle the exception) and must implement `Bayfront\Bones\Interfaces\ExceptionHandlerInterface`.

 If this class exists, it will override the default `Bayfront\Bones\Exceptions\Handler` class.

+Bones will automatically report and respond to exceptions via the `Bayfront\Bones\Abstracts\ExceptionHandler`.

 The `report` method allows you to customize how the exception will be reported (e.g., logged), and the `respond` method allows you to customize the exception's response.

 Adding classes to the `$excluded_classes` array prevents them from being reported.